anjabrelih/WIER/pa2/README.md

 **Structured data extraction from the Web**

 ## Three different approaches:
-- A. Using regular expressions
+- A. Using regular expressions - done
-- B. Using XPath
+- B. Using XPath - done
-- C. RoadRunner Wrapper implementation
+- C. RoadRunner Wrapper implementation - in progress

 ## Required libraries for python:
 ```sh